-If they have assigned your case to a PDC, the IRS will then send you Notice CP40 and Publication 4518, which will let you know that they’ve assigned your account to a PDC.
-They won’t surprise you by handing you off to a third party without giving you a heads up.
-And once the private debt collector has your account, they’ll send you an initial letter in the mail too before contacting you via phone.
+If the IRS assigns your case to a PCA, you’ll receive Notice CP40 and Publication 4518.
+They won’t surprise you by handing you off to a third party without giving you a heads-up.
+Once the private debt collector has your account, they’ll send you an initial letter in the mail before contacting you via phone.

-However, the IRS can only contact you with the information they have on file.
-So, if the address you’ve used in the past is not where you currently reside, you’ll need to update them on your current address to receive these helpful notices.
+The IRS, however, can only contact you with the information they have on file.
+If the address you’ve used in the past is not where you currently reside, you’ll need to update your IRS account to receive these helpful notices.

-Though the IRS hired the PDC to collect your debt, you’re not actually writing out your check to the PDC.
+Although the IRS hired the private collection agency to collect your debt, you’re not actually writing out your check to the PCA.
 All your repaid debt will go straight to the IRS as usual.

 A private collection agency should never ask you to pay them directly.
 Their job is to work with you to resolve your tax debt.
-They should provide you with information about IRS payment options, whether that’s electronically online or via check payment made payable to the U.S. Treasury sent in the mail directly to the IRS.
+They should provide you with information about IRS payment options, including online or via check made payable to the U.S. Treasury sent in the mail directly to the IRS.

 Turning to a licensed tax professional – which may include CPAs, enrolled agents, or tax attorneys – can give you the support and direction you need regarding your tax debt.
 These experts can negotiate with the IRS on your behalf to relieve tax debt or tie-ups like liens, levies, and wage garnishments.